telus-agcg/cast-ui/README.md

 #### Branches

-We currently use two main branches for releases:
+We currently use three main branches for releases:

 - `beta` is a pre-release branch
 - `master` is the production branch
+- `next` is an "experimental" branch for testing out large new features / updates

 Commits on these branches will trigger new releases.